camunda-community-hub/camunda-8-lowcode-ui-template/README.md

 ![Compatible with: Camunda Platform 8](https://img.shields.io/badge/Compatible%20with-Camunda%20Platform%208-0072Ce) [![](https://img.shields.io/badge/Lifecycle-Incubating-blue)](https://github.com/Camunda-Community-Hub/community/blob/main/extension-lifecycle.md#incubating-)

-# Low-code Solution Template for Camunda Platform 8 using Reatc, Java and Spring Boot
+# Low-code Solution Template for Camunda Platform 8 using React, Java and Spring Boot

+We've had some customers who would like to offer some "citizen dev tools" to their business users :
+- build Forms using drag'n drop tools like [form-js](https://bpmn.io/toolkit/form-js/) but with more components.
+- build/adapt mail templates

+The goal of this project is to show how to build such a solution with [React](https://reactjs.org/), an [extended form-js](https://github.com/camunda-community-hub/extended-form-js), [Spring-Boot](https://spring.io/projects/spring-boot), [spring-zeebe](https://github.com/camunda-community-hub/spring-zeebe), [tasklist-client](https://github.com/camunda-community-hub/camunda-tasklist-client-java) and [operate-client](https://github.com/camunda-community-hub/camunda-operate-client-java)

+## Repository content

 This repository contains a Java application template for Camunda Platform 8 using Spring Boot and a [docker-compose.yaml](docker-compose.yaml) file for local development.
 For production setups we recommend to use our [helm charts](https://docs.camunda.io/docs/self-managed/platform-deployment/kubernetes-helm/).